joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 ## Solution

+there are two ways to go.

+we can either measure the volume of coordinate space devoted to interior circles, or find the probability that the points are separated by distance $d$ and the probability that a diameter of the length forms an interior circle, and then add it all up.

-we want to calculate the volume of $(x_1,y_1,x_2,y_2)$-space that contributes to circles with diameters contained in the square.
+either way, we end up finding the volume of $(x_1,y_1,x_2,y_2)$-space that contributes to circles with diameters contained in the square:

 $$ \int dx_1 \int dy_1 \int dx_2 \int dy_2\ \mathbb{I}(\text{diameter forms circle contained in the unit square}). $$

-there are two ways to go, methodical, and symmetric.

 ### symmetric